therooler/jaxmg/README.md

  [ 0.
 0. 0.
 0. 0.
 12.]]
 ```

 A more involved example is the case where we have 4 GPUS, `N=100` and we want a tiling of `T_A=4`.
-Now we need a padding of 7 on each GPU in order to perform data remappping:
+Now we need a padding of 7 on each GPU in order to perform data remappping (produced with above code):

 <img src="resources/mat.png" alt="Matrix layout illustration" width="800">